pfaffmann/react-geogebra/README.md

 ### Evaluating GeoGebra commands

-To bind a command (for example creating a Point at specific coordinates) to a button you can create a onClick handler:
+To bind a command (for example creating a Point at specific coordinates) to a button you can create an `onClickHandler`:

 ```jsx
 function onClickHandler(){